ywu20/sockemfia/README.md

    - The people who are dead can continue watch the game but can't write anything to the server or can write to a separate chat. - Sarah
    - End game, announce results. - Andy
    #### What algorithms and /or data structures you will be using, and how.
-   - A struct will keep track of the state of a player (alive, role, ...), as well as the IP address and port the client is on.
+   - A struct will keep track of the state of a player (alive, role, ...), as well as the file descriptor the client is on.
    - Each player will get a number (ID) and the file that stores their information would be named like that.
-   - An array of structs will be used in order to have the statuses of all players in the game.

 ## Timeline
 1/13: Role assignment, semaphore, instructional period for mafia to kill people, announce death.